mattpitkin/psrqpy/README.md

 # PSRQpy

 This module aims to provide a python interface for querying the [ATNF pulsar catalogue](http://www.atnf.csiro.au/people/pulsar/psrcat/).
-It is inspired by, and has some minor similarities to, the [`ads`](https://ads.readthedocs.io) module for interfacing with the
-[NASA ADS](https://ui.adsabs.harvard.edu/) [API](https://github.com/adsabs/adsabs-dev-api).
 It is an unofficial package and is not endorsed by or affiliated with the ATNF.

 Full documentation of the module can be found [here](http://psrqpy.readthedocs.io/).